 Refunds and Cancellations

-Cancellations within 30 days are eligible for a refund or transfer to another program.
+Cancellations 15 days or more prior to the start of program are eligible for a refund or transfer to another program (if available).

-No refund will be made if a camper has attended any part of a session, or has been sent home for any reason before completing the session.
+- No refund will be made if a camper has attended any part of a session, or has been sent home for any reason before completing the session, this includes COVID.

 CBNW has emergency protocols and procedures that we train our staff on and run drills during camp.
 We have a nurse onsite with us 24 hours a day during all of our programs and our awesome East Jefferson County Emergency Medical Services teams are only a few miles away.

 - Jefferson Healthcare in Port Townsend is our hospital and emergency room.

 - Any individual emergencies will be communicated with camper families as soon as possible.

 - For any camp evacuations we will meet at H.J.
 Caroll Park located in Chimacum, WA.

 - In the event of an evacuation that occurs that prevents us from returning to camp, all parents and guardians will be contacted by camp staff to come and pick up their campers.